Emotional and Psychological Trauma

 - Using alcohol or drugs to feel better

 Finding a trauma specialist

-Working through trauma can be scary, painful, and potentially re-traumatizing.
-Therefore, this healing work is best done with the help of an experienced trauma specialist.
+Working through trauma can be scary, painful, and potentially re-traumatizing, so this healing work is best done with the help of an experienced trauma specialist.
 Finding the right therapist may take some time.
-It’s very important that the therapist you choose has experience treating trauma.
+It's very important that the therapist you choose has experience treating trauma.
 But the quality of the relationship with your therapist is equally important.
 Choose a trauma specialist you feel comfortable with.
-If you don’t feel safe, respected, or understood, find another therapist.
-There should be a sense of trust and warmth between you.
+If you don't feel safe, respected, or understood, find another therapist.

 - Did you feel comfortable discussing your problems with the therapist?